Yeti (Doctor Who): Spin-off media

 Yeti and the Great Intelligence are featured in the 1995 spin-off direct-to-video film Downtime, produced by Reeltime and featuring Victoria Waterfield (Deborah Watling), Brigadier Lethbridge-Stewart (Nicholas Courtney) and Sarah Jane Smith (Elisabeth Sladen) with a now deceased Professor Travers (Jack Watling) serving as a vessel for the Intelligence.
 The Yeti are once again used as the Intelligence's minions, and the Intelligence is able to use control spheres to turn humans into Yeti.

 The Yeti appear as antagonists in several novels in the Lethbridge-Stewart book series, depicting stories starring the Brigadier.
 The Yeti also appear in the 1995 novel Millennial Rites by Craig Hinton, where the Intelligence merges with an entity from another dimension, creating an altered London; the Intelligence constructs Yeti in this dimension to act as its servants.
 The Yeti appear in audio drama stories The Web of Time and Time of the Intelligence, again as the Intelligence's foot-soldiers.
-Yeti robots were also among the monsters to appear in the 1997 video game Doctor Who: Destiny of the Doctors.